-Located right in South Bend, Indiana’s first zoo is home to around 500 animals.
+Located right in South Bend, Indiana’s first zoo is home to over 400 animals.
 Kids can take a ride on the Potawatomi Zoo Train, stroll through Zoo Farm or watch North American river otters glide through the water.
 After you visit the zoo, stop by the playground and splash pad in Potawatomi Park for some extra fun.

 South Bend Cubs

 Nothing says summertime in The Bend like the South Bend Cubs.
 Four Winds Field is more than just a place to watch a ball game – it’s a full-on kid friendly experience.
 The splash pad is a perfect place to cool off on hot summer nights.
 The playground provides ample opportunity to burn off some energy, as do the bounce and slide in the inflatable Fun Zone.

 RELATED CONTENT: Play Ball with the South Bend Cubs

 There are dozens of reasons why Ballpark Digest in 2017 named Four Winds Field the best low-Class A ballpark in the country.
 These are just a few of them.

 NOTE: The Kidsfirst Children’s Museum remains closed at this time as a coronavirus precaution.